 During the event over 150 gifts were handed out to families and children by CTF Warden (A) L. A. Martinez, the Soledad Police Chief and Santa Clause.

-Submitted by Lieutenant Wil Landrum
+Submitted by Lt.
+Wil Landrum

 CSP-Sacramento staff help children, seniors in need